Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Proofs

 where $M_{i}$ is the $i$-th row in $M$.
 Hence, $v\in \ker(M)$ is equivalent to require that the scalar product of the bottom $s$ rows of $M$ and $v$ is zero.
 On the other hand, we have that $v\in F$ if and only if $\omega^i\cdot v=0$ for all $i$.
 It follows that $\ker(M)\cap F =\ker(\widetilde{M})$ and hence $ \ker(M)\cap F =\ker(\widetilde{M})= \{0\} $ if and only if $\widetilde{M}$ has maximal rank, that is, if and only if $\det(\widetilde{M})\neq 0$. \end{proof}

 \begin{proof}[Proposition~\ref{decomp}] Consider the characteristic polynomial of $M$ given as the determinant of $M-\lambda I_{n\times n}$.
 The right-hand side of the equality in the proposition is $(-1)^d$ times the coefficient of $\lambda^{d}$.
 Let $P$ be the matrix whose top $d$ rows are $\omega^1,\dots,\omega^d$ and that agrees with the identity matrix in the bottom $s$ rows.
-By construction, the determinant of $P$ is $1$.
+By assumption $\omega^1,\dots,\omega^d$ is a reduced basis, hence the determinant of $P$ is $1$.
 Therefore:

 Since the vectors $\omega^1,\dots,\omega^d$ are orthogonal to the columns of $M$, the matrix $PM$ has zero rows in the top $d$ rows and agrees with $M$ in the bottom $s$ rows.
 It follows that

 The coefficient of $(-1)^d\lambda^d$ of the characteristic polynomial of $M$ is thus precisely given as the determinant of $\wm$. \end{proof}